TULSA, Okla.–(BUSINESS WIRE)–Williams (NYSE: WMB) today announced its financial results for the three months ended March 31, 2018.

 Given the uncertainties and risk factors that could cause our actual results to differ materially from those contained in any forward-looking statement, we caution investors not to unduly rely on our forward-looking statements.
 We disclaim any obligations to and do not intend to update the above list or announce publicly the result of any revisions to any of the forward-looking statements to reflect future events or developments.

-In addition to causing our actual results to differ, the factors listed above and referred to below may cause our intentions to change from those statements of intention set forth in this report.
+In addition to causing our actual results to differ, the factors listed above may cause our intentions to change from those statements of intention set forth herein.
 Such changes in our intentions may also cause our results to differ.
 We may change our intentions, at any time and without notice, based upon changes in such factors, our assumptions, or otherwise.

 |(Dollars in millions, except per-share amounts)||1st Qtr||2nd Qtr||3rd Qtr||4th Qtr||Year||1st Qtr|